Mons Sacer: History

+Ancient Rome

 The name of the Sacred Mount might be derived from its use as the site of rituals by augurs or haruspices, but according to the historians, it took its name from the lex Sacrata (Sacred Law) that ended the first secession, which was passed and commemorated by an altar on the hill.
 The occasion for this law was strife between the patricians, the hereditary aristocracy of ancient Rome, who held nearly all of the city's political and economic power, and the plebeians, the common folk, who formed the majority of the city's population.
 This conflict of the orders reached its head in 494 BC, when faced with crushing debt, the plebeians appealed to the Roman Senate for relief, and were rebuffed.
 They then seceded en masse to the Sacred Mount, where they elected their own leaders, and refused all entreaties by the patricians to return.

 Bartolomeo Barloccini, The Secession of the People to the Mons Sacer (1849).

 This standoff was resolved when the Senate, fearful of war with the Sabines, and faced with the lack of an army to fight on the city's behalf, sent envoys known to be favourably disposed to the plebs, led by Agrippa Menenius Lanatus.
 Menenius and his colleagues argued that neither the patricians nor the plebeians could survive without the other, and agreed to a series of concessions to induce the people to return to the city.
 The most important of these established two annual offices to be elected by the plebeian assembly alone: the aediles, who took charge of the city's temples, public buildings, and religious festivals, and the tribunes of the plebs, who could advocate and propose legislation on behalf of the plebeians, and veto the actions of the magistrates or other officials.

 In 449 BC, the plebeians seceded from the city for a second time, in protest of the tyranny of the second decemvirate.
 According to Livy, they first withdrew to the Aventine Hill, in the southern end of Rome, but finding the decemvirs unmoved, they resolved to desert the city for the Sacred Mount, hoping that the symbolism of that hill and its role in the first secession would stir the decemvirs to action.
 They marched out of the city along the Via Ficulensis, and once again stationed themselves on the Mons Sacer, where they remained until the senate's envoys were able to negotiate their return.
 Cicero reports these events in reverse, stating that the plebeians first seceded to the Sacred Mount, then returned to the city and occupied the Aventine Hill.

 The Sacred Mount plays no significant role in Roman history after these secessions.
-In the mid-nineteenth century the hill was uninhabited.
-Today it forms part of Municipio III, within the city of Rome.